skelet8801/TwTown/terms.md

 Users may not assign or transfer their rights or obligations under these Terms in any way, without the written permission of the Owner.

 Contacts
-All communications relating to the use of TwiDown must be sent using the contact information stated in this document.
+All communications relating to the use of TwTown must be sent using the contact information stated in this document.

 Severability
 Should any provision of these Terms be deemed or become invalid or unenforceable under applicable law, the invalidity or unenforceability of such provision shall not affect the validity of the remaining provisions, which shall remain in full force and effect.